Belantamab mafodotin: Medical uses

+In the EU, belantamab mafodotin is indicated for the treatment of adults with relapsed or refractory multiple myeloma: in combination with bortezomib and dexamethasone in people who have received at least one prior therapy; and in combination with pomalidomide and dexamethasone in people who have received at least one prior therapy including lenalidomide.

-Belantamab mafodotin is indicated for the treatment of adults with relapsed or refractory multiple myeloma who have received at least four prior therapies including an anti-CD38 monoclonal antibody, a proteasome inhibitor, and an immunomodulatory agent.
+In the US, belantamab mafodotin is indicated for use in combination with bortezomib and dexamethasone for the treatment of adults with relapsed or refractory multiple myeloma who have received at least two prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent.

 Adverse effects

-The prescribing information includes a boxed warning stating belantamab mafodotin causes changes in the corneal epithelium resulting in alterations in vision, including severe vision loss and corneal ulcer, and symptoms, such as blurred vision and dry eyes.

-Because of the risks of ocular toxicity, belantamab mafodotin is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS), called the BLENREP REMS.
+The US prescribing information includes a boxed warning stating belantamab mafodotin causes changes in the corneal epithelium resulting in alterations in vision, including severe vision loss and corneal ulcer, and symptoms, such as blurred vision and dry eyes.
+Among those receiving belantamab mafodotin in DREAMM-7, ocular toxicity occurred in 92% of participants, including grade 3 or 4 in 77%, with 83% requiring dosage modification due to ocular toxicity.
+Because of the risk of ocular toxicity, belantamab mafodotin is available in the US only through a risk evaluation and mitigation strategy (REMS), called the BLENREP REMS.
+Other warnings and precautions include thrombocytopenia and embryo-fetal toxicity.

 History

-Belantamab mafodotin was evaluated in DREAMM-2 (NCT 03525678), an open-label, multicenter trial.
+Belantamab mafodotin was evaluated in DREAMM-2 (NCT03525678), an open-label, multi-center trial.
 Participants received either belantamab mafodotin, 2.5 mg/kg or 3.4 mg/kg intravenously, once every three weeks until disease progression or unacceptable toxicity.

 Efficacy was based on overall response rate (ORR) and response duration, as evaluated by an independent review committee using the International Myeloma Working Group uniform response criteria.
 The ORR was 31% (97.5% CI: 21%, 43%).
 Seventy-three percent of responders had response durations ≥6 months.
 These results were observed in participants receiving the recommended dose of 2.5 mg/kg.

-The U.S. Food and Drug Administration (FDA) granted the application for belantamab mafodotin priority review, orphan drug designation, and breakthrough therapy designation.
+The US Food and Drug Administration (FDA) granted the application for belantamab mafodotin priority review, orphan drug, and breakthrough therapy designations.

+In 2023, the confirmatory phase III DREAMM-3 trial aimed to compare belantamab mafodotin versus pomalidomide plus low-dose dexamethasone in participants with relapsed or refractory multiple myeloma.
+Due to the trial results, the manufacturer is voluntarily withdrawing belantamab mafodotin from the market.

+The efficacy of belantamab mafodotin with bortezomib and dexamethasone was evaluated in DREAMM-7 (NCT04246047), an open-label, randomized, multi-center trial in adults with relapsed or refractory multiple myeloma who had received at least one line of prior therapy.
+The trial excluded people who were refractory or intolerant to daratumumab or bortezomib, had received prior B-cell maturation antigen-directed therapy, and had existing corneal disease, except for mild punctate keratopathy.